nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

-## Building Nightscout DIY in a PaaS
+## Building Nightscout DIY in a cloud platform

 You can run your Nightscout site in several vendors platforms, using free or paid accounts.
 Traditionally the database holding Nightscout data is hosted by another provider (mLab, now MongoDB Atlas).

-Below is a list of useable PaaS.
+Below is a list of useable platforms.
 There are probably others, don't hesitate to [open an issue in the documentation](https://github.com/nightscout/nightscout.github.io/issues) with the easiest deployment method if you want to see them named here.

 ### MongoDB Atlas

-***Note**: Not strictly PaaS related but most PaaS deployments rely on this provider for the Nightscout database.*
 MongoDB bought [mLab](https://twitter.com/chrisckchang/status/506959446753284096) in 2018 and shutdown its service in 2020.
 Most users migrated to MongoDB Atlas, using a free M0 database with a limited 512MB capacity.
 Leaving the database grow uncontrolled usually leads to a Nightscout crash.

+Follow [these instructions](../../vendors/mongodb/atlas) to build a small database to host your Nightscout data if you don't already have one.

 > **Pros**:
 > The M0 cluster is free